-At the time of the opening, MAN was called Ringway Airport, named after the parish it was located at.
+At the time of its opening, MAN was called Ringway Airport, named after the parish it was located in.
 Two days after MAN’s inauguration, its first scheduled flight, operated by KLM (KL), took to the skies.

 In 1928, the Manchester City Council decided to establish a municipal airport at the chosen site in Barton.
 During the building period of the new aerodrome, authorities opened Wythenshawe as a temporary airfield.

 Two years later, the airport was ready and included a control tower and a large hangar.
 However, KLM, the first airline to fly to the airfield, and Barton’s operators considered that the aerodrome was not appropriate for larger aircraft.

 The small dimensions of the airfield and the costs related to making the necessary enhancements were not the best scenario to open a Holland-England service, let alone expand other airline operations.

 As a result of this necessity to grow, Manchester City Council voted to build the city’s new airport at the Ringway site.
 Construction began in November of 1935.

 By 1937, the airport had already been used while still under construction.
 One incident involved a test flight operated by de Havilland Hornet Moth, which landed at Ringway as the Pilot could not ground at Barton due to fog.

 And so, with a major part of the airfield already built, Fairey Aviation, a British aircraft manufacturer in the first half of the 20th century based in Hayes in Middlesex, Heaton Chapel, and RAF Ringway in Cheshire, was allowed to use a hangar at the airport.

 Inauguration Day and First Flight